ROL Cruise recommends…

 Those with limited time in the city can still experience the beautiful flora and fauna of the region.
 Head across town to get back to nature in Parc de la Riviere du Moulin.
 Visitors can enjoy the likes of ice skating, ice hockey and cross-country skiing in winter, or fishing, boat rental and bike hire in summer.
 Extensive hiking trails are open all year.

 3. Visit The Little White House with a big story

-For a delightful tale of remarkable perseverance, visit La Petite Maison Blanche (The Little White House), a museum and symbol of hope for local residents.
-Constructed in 1900 in the town formerly known as Chicoutimi, the house has survived multiple floods.
+For a delightful tale of remarkable perseverance, visit La Petite Maison Blanche (The Little White House), a museum and symbol of hope for residents.
+Constructed in 1900 in the town of Chicoutimi, the house has survived multiple floods.
 In 1996, when the nearby dam overflowed due to heavy rainfall, The Little White House withstood the torrents raging around its base for four days, while every other building surrounding it was destroyed.
 Today, the building houses a museum commemorating the floods, while its surroundings have been converted into a picturesque park.

 4. Admire the local architecture

 The Cathedral of St. Francis Xavier is located in the Saguenay borough of Chicoutimi and overlooks the old port area of the town.
 Destroyed twice by fire within a decade, the current Renaissance revival style structure is the fourth to occupy the site and the third to serve as cathedral for the diocese.
 The hand-painted frescoes in the Cathedral’s dome were a particularly significant achievement, as the legs of the artist Louis Eustache Monti were paralysed following an accident.
 He was mounted each morning using a pulley system in order to reach the ceiling.

 5. Find yourself in the Saguenay Fjord National Park